Symptoms of Malaria fever and treatment

 In particular, the type of parasite that causes the Malaria infection is considered one of the main factors that contribute to the severity of the disease.
 When infected with certain types of parasites, the patient is at a much higher risk of developing severe Malaria and dying from the infection.

 When it comes to discussing the symptoms of Malaria, it is important to take into consideration the fact that the disease is often divided into two categories – as explained earlier, these categories include uncomplicated Malaria and severe Malaria.
 The infection is associated with a number of symptoms that indicate the presence of the parasites in the patient’s bloodstream.
-At the same time, patients should also be aware of symptoms associated with damage to their vital organs, which indicates the possibility of severe Malaria.
+At the same time, patients should also be aware of symptoms associated with damage to their vital organs, which indicates the possibility of severe Malaria fever.

 General symptoms associated with Malaria include: